WordPress/gutenberg/packages/e2e-test-utils/README.md

 **Returns**

-`Promise` Promise that uses `mockCheck` to see if a request should be mocked with `mock`, and optionally transforms the response with `responseObjectTransform`.
+`Promise`: Promise that uses `mockCheck` to see if a request should be mocked with `mock`, and optionally transforms the response with `responseObjectTransform`.

 ### observeFocusLoss